 In 1993, Mr. John M. McIlroy, Sr. retired as President and Chairman of the Board, he remained on the Board of Directors until his death in late 2008.
 John M. McIlory Jr. was elected Chairman of the Board and William C. McIlroy was elected to the position of President.
 Mr. Philip Schaper, Jr served on the Board of Directors for 46 years until his death in 2009.

-The Board of Directors currently consists of John M. McIlroy Jr., Chairman of the Board, William C. McIlroy, President, Margaret M. Goodin, Tapley McCune, Paul B Hill, and Mark A Goodin.
+The Board of Directors currently consists of John M. McIlroy Jr., Chairman of the Board, William C. McIlroy, President, Margaret M. Goodin, Paul B Hill, and Mark A Goodin.

 In 2005 the bank name changed from Community State Bank of Bowling Green to Community State Bank of Missouri.

-They have worked in all areas of the bank and look forward to continuing the tradition of responsible financial stability and excellent service to the customers of Community State Bank of Missouri.
+They have worked in all areas of the bank and continue the tradition of responsible financial stability and excellent service to the customers of Community State Bank of Missouri.